joelswenddal/advisorGpaCalculator/README.md

 * [Contact](#contact)

 ## General info
-I designed this app for use by student support staff at the university where I worked.
+I designed this simple app for use by student support staff at the university where I worked.
 Learning specialists often need to help probation students with goal-setting to improve their grades, but the calculation to help students identify their target GPA is somewhat error-prone; staff often struggled to remember the steps if they didn't make the calculations very often.
-A simple tool was needed which could run in the browser and which would eliminate mistakes.
+A simple tool was needed which could run in the browser and which would ensure accurate calculations.

 The single-page app collects 4 data points: